Selective Separation of Radioisotopes

 Generation of waste by the nuclear industry has been extensive and ongoing since the World War II era.
-Selected examples demonstrating the effectiveness of IBC’s SuperLig® and MacroLig® products for remediation of nuclear waste are given below:
+Selected examples demonstrating the effectiveness of IBC’s SuperLig® and MacroLig® products for nuclear waste purification and remediation, are given below:

 IBC was awarded a contract to supply MacroLig® 209 (BOBCalixC6) to the U.S. Department of Energy’s (DOE) Savannah River Site to clean up nuclear waste by selectively separating Cs-137, which is particularly dangerous to human health, from radioactive salt waste at the site.
 As part of the Salt Waste Disposal Technologies Team, IBC has won several awards, including the U.S. Department of Energy, Secretary’s Honor Award, for the successful scale-up of MacroLig® 209 (BOBCalixC6) production.

 Case Study: Selective Separation of Cesium (Cs) and Technetium (Tc) from Nuclear Waste, Hanford, Washington, U.S.A.

 Cs Separation and RecoveryResults showed that SuperLig® 644:

 - Had high selectivity for cesium over sodium and potassium, which are chemically similar to cesium.Feed solution ratios of sodium:cesium and potassium:cesium are around 100,000 and 2,000, respectively.

 - Had high affinity for cesium, permitting reduction of total (radioactive and nonradioactive) cesium concentration to the low mg/L or high μg/L range.

 - Permitted elution of the cesium in a relatively small volume.

 - Retained its integrity in the presence of a highly basic solution.